Adam MacLeod

 Biography

-Sigrid Vendrell-Polanco, J.D., is a Visiting Assistant Professor at St. Mary’s University School of Law who specializes in Territorial Law, Criminal Law and Negotiations.
+Sigrid Vendrell-Polanco, J.D., is an Assistant Professor of Law and an Englehardt Research Fellow at the St. Mary’s University School of Law who specializes in Territorial Law, Criminal Law and Negotiations.
+She joined St. Mary’s Law in August 2017 as a Law Success Instructor.

-Vendrell-Polanco joined St. Mary’s University School of Law in August 2017 as a Law Success Instructor, later becoming Service Professor of Law.
-As a Visiting Professor of Law, Vendrell-Polanco’s legal scholarship focuses on territorial law, examining legal issues regarding the political status of Puerto Rico and other U.S. territories.
+Her legal scholarship focuses on territorial law, examining legal issues regarding the political status of Puerto Rico and other U.S. territories.
 In her scholarship, she examines the constitutional history of American territorial expansion and the ramifications of the application of the U.S. Constitution in the territories, including citizenship and nationhood.
-Her forthcoming research will be published in the Brooklyn Law Review Journal in early Winter 2024.

 Before transitioning to doctrinal faculty, Vendrell-Polanco taught courses as law faculty within the Law Success Program for over 6 years.
 She taught Legal Methods, Legal Communications, Analysis and Professionalism and Bar Preparation for Credit.
 Vendrell-Polanco also directed the supplemental bar preparation program (Raise the Bar) from 2018 to 2023, assisting graduates to prepare for the Texas Bar Exam.